-FIA API Authentication Proof of Identity
+FIA API Authentication Proof of Identity 1

 FIA_API.1 Authentication Proof of Identity.

 Management: FIA_API.1

 The following actions could be considered for the management functions in FMT: Management of authentication information used to prove the claimed identity.

 Audit: FIA_API.1

+There are no actions defined to be auditable.

 FIA_API.1 Authentication Proof of Identity

+Hierarchical to: No other components.

+Dependencies: No dependencies.
-FIA_API.1.1 The TSF shall provide a [assignment: authentication mechanism]

-to prove the identity of the [assignment: authorized user or role].
+FIA_API.1.1 The TSF shall provide a [assignment: authentication mechanism] to prove the identity of the [assignment: authorized user or role].